marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ### Tool 2 – Form Interface

 In this tool, you will describe a KG using a **web form**.
-You do not need to write any Turtle syntax — the form automatically converts your answers into valid Turtle.
+You do not need to write any Turtle syntax — the form automatically converts your answers into structered format.

 **Steps:**
 1. Skim the KG documentation.
 2. Fill in the field values according to the metadata specification.
-3. Review how the form displays your data as generated Turtle code.

 *Example screenshot of Tool 2:*
 <p align="center">